lvandervoort89/analyzing_how_millennial_women_spend_time_and_money/README.md

 - Streamlit

 ## **Data:**
-476 money diaries were scraped from the Refinery29 website.
-Diaries were from January 18, 2019-June 3, 2020.
+476 money diaries were scraped from the Refinery29 website from January 18, 2019-June 3, 2020.
 1. Diarist age, salary and location were cleaned and used as metadata.
 2. Diarist 7 day entries were used as text data.
 All numbers, characters, and stop words were removed.

 ## **Results Summary:**
 *Top topics (all diarists)*: Friends/socializing, Cooking/food, Work, Dogs, Self-care, Family, Husband, Baby

 *Top topics by cluster*:
 Cluster 1: Early 20s, entry-level earners
 - Self-care, Purchases, Dogs/pets, Food, Fitness, Travel, Work, Family